JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Wave.md

 ### WaveType name

-__This string is used to link to a component method__, this call is made by reflection when the wave is processed.
+**This string is used to link to a component method**, this call is made by reflection when the wave is processed.

+_A best practice is to store them within static final field or within an interface to avoid their replication (possible source of error) especially when used within @OnWave annotation._

 ### WaveItem List

-Each *WaveItem* will be passed to the method as an argument.
+Each **WaveItem** will be passed to the method as an argument.

 ### Wave argument